 Calcium from foods is safe, so we should aim to get our dose from milk, yogurt, almonds, and kale.
 Avoid beverages which have added calcium too, such as some soy, almond, and rice milks.

 To avoid toxic supplements, look for the USP label on the bottle.
-If a product has this label, then it has undergone voluntary testing of its product for potency and purity.
+If a product has this label, then it has undergone voluntary testing for potency and purity.

 Don’t be the first to try a new supplement when it comes out, and wait for reports of toxicity.